Suite # 9, 1st Floor, Fareed Chamber, Abdullah Haroon Road Saddar, Karachi, 74400, Pakistan

 Penalties for infringement of intellectual property rights range from fines to imprisonment.

 Most often, a person unknowingly commits multiple offenses.
-To avoid being sued for intellectual property infringement, make sure your business does not use copyrighted or trademarked materials and make sure your brand or logo is distinct from others.
+Moreover to avoid being sued for intellectual property infringement, make sure your business does not use copyrighted or trademarked materials and make sure your brand or logo is distinct from others.
 It doesn’t match in that it could reasonably mislead someone into thinking it’s something else. please give me.
 If not, you can obtain a license through the appropriate channels.

 We have an IP attorney who specializes in this process to make sure you are not using someone else’s protected IP.
 If you hire someone to do creative work for you or your company, make it clear in the contract that any creative work created becomes the property of the company, not the creator . . you hired.
 Read More